LESBAT-HEIG-VD/EcoDynElec/docs/index.rst

 Dynamical: Dynamic Life Cycle Assessment of electricity for ENTSO-E countries
 =============================================================================

-dynamical software tracks the origin of electricity accross european countries based on generation and cross-border exchanges and allows the dynamic evaluation of environmental impacts of electricity.
+Dynamical software tracks the origin of electricity accross european countries based on generation and cross-border exchanges and allows the dynamic evaluation of environmental impacts of electricity.

 .. image:: images/workflow.png

-`dynamical` is a free software under APACHE 2.0 licence.
+``dynamical`` is a free software under APACHE 2.0 licence.
 It was developped in a collaboration between the `EMPA <https://www.empa.ch/>`_, `HEIG-VD <https://heig-vd.ch/>`_, the `SUPSI <https://www.supsi.ch/home.html>`_.

 Installation
 ============